Geneviève Abitakijikokwe: Eleven Name Variants

 What Geneviève’s research offers is something different: the possibility of understanding where Marie Josephte came from.

 The two women share a distinctive family name.
 The Abitakijik- root appears across the Oka registers from 1786 onward, carried by multiple individuals — male and female, across generations.
 It behaves like a kin-group identifier as much as a personal name.
-Geneviève is documented across nineteen years at this mission, in the same registers where Marie Josephte appears.
-If the Abitakijik- network can be mapped — if the relationships between Geneviève, Marie Josephte, and the others who carried this name can be established — it becomes possible to trace Marie Josephte's family origins in a way that no single record yet permits.
+Geneviève is now documented across thirty-eight years at this mission, in the same registers where Marie Josephte appears.
+If the Abitakijik- network can be mapped — if the relationships between Geneviève, Marie Josephte, and the others who carried this name can be established — it becomes possible to trace Marie Josephte’s family origins in a way that no single record yet permits.

 The Full Research